LEARN MORE ABOUT

 Measuring methane emissions from oil and gas

-Previously, methane emissions were typically assessed and reported using standard emission factors based on aggregating available global data and data from specific basins.
+Methane emissions have typically been assessed and reported using standard emission factors based on aggregating available global data and data from specific basins.

-Now new technologies, including monitoring with satellites, drones and sensors, make it easier to detect and better quantify methane emissions.
-OGCI’s member companies are using these technologies to address their methane emissions in a more meaningful way.
+Newer technologies, including satellites, drones and sensors, make it easier to detect and quantify methane emissions.
+OGCI’s member companies are using these technologies to complement existing emissions factor-based inventories and improve the accuracy.

 Other leadership programmes seeking to improve measurement, monitoring, reporting and verification of methane emissions, include GTI Energy’s Veritas program, MiQ, Project Canary and The Environmental Partnership.